McCain faces his greatest battle

 Story highlights

-- Sen. John McCain is suffering from a gliobastoma tumor, an aggressive form of cancer
+- Sen. John McCain is suffering from a glioblastoma tumor, an aggressive form of cancer

 - The Arizona Republican and armed services chairman is now serving his sixth term